 We, Health Equalities Group, are what is known as the Data Controller of the personal data we collect.
 This means we determine the way your personal data is used.

 We collect personal data about you when you fill in and submit forms on this website.
+Our website is protected by SSL encryption which means that the data you submit is done so securely.
 We also collect website usage information using Cookies.

 This website contains the following forms, and this is how we use the personal data you submit: